meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 [<img src="../images/good_games/dump.png"
   style="width: 800px;"/>](../images/good_games/dump.png)

 So I had some credentials for the admin account but the password appears to be hashed.
-I could have tried to crack the hash using hashcat but I always like to check [crackstation](https://crackstation.net/).
+I could have tried to crack the hash using hashcat but I always like to check [crackstation](https://crackstation.net/) in case I can get an easy win if it has been cracked previously.

 [<img src="../images/good_games/crackstation.png"
   style="width: 800px;"/>](../images/good_games/crackstation.png)